splendidcrm/SplendidCRM-Community-Edition/README.md

 # SplendidCRM Community Edition
 ## Get Started

 The quickest way to get started is to request our installer.
-The installer will do practically everything you need to get a Splendid App Builder site up and running, with the exception of installing SQL Server Express.
+The installer will do practically everything you need to get a SplendidCRM site up and running, with the exception of installing SQL Server Express.
 Or, you can download the latest from GitHub and build the app yourself.

 [Download Community Edition](http://www.splendidcrm.com/OpenSource/DownloadCommunityEdition.aspx "Download Community Edition")